shahabshahab2/bkbase_asg1/README.md

 1) First clone the repository.
 2) Start the minikube cluster with command minikube start.
 3) Now for kubernetes first create namespace and the deployment and services.

-   a) kubectl apply -f deployment/namespace.yaml &&  kubectl apply -f deployment/ Verify if namespace with name backbase is created by running kubectl get ns.
+     $ kubectl apply -f deployment/namespace.yaml &&  kubectl apply -f deployment/

+Verify if namespace with name backbase is created by running kubectl get ns.

-   Verify if deployment has been created by running kubectl get deploy -n backbase and has appropriate "Available" value.
+Verify if deployment has been created by running command below check "Available value"  for non-zero value.

+    $ kubectl get deploy -n backbase

-   Verify if service has been created by running kubectl get svc -n backbase.
+Verify if service has been created by running

+    $ kubectl get svc -n backbase.

    b) Now run your service.
 First check IP of your minikube (command : minikube ip) as we have used nodeport the service will run on IP of minikube with port we forward in service i.e.